mxevgenis/openstackpuas-ansible/README.md

 # openstackpuas-ansible
-Creation of ansible scripts for the deployment of an high availability OpenStack cloud.
+Creation of ansible scripts for the deployment of a high availability OpenStack cloud.